hydronode/hydronode/README.md

 # hydronode
-> Modular and universal hydroinformatics & transforms
+> Modular and universal hydroinformatics & data translations

 Hydronode is based on [Bionode](http://bionode.io).